thisRaptori/raptori/src/posts/general/i-know-what-im-doing/post.md

 <!-- actual -->
 ```

 The properties on the `svg` element were incorrect, and the first `path` child element was wrong as well.
-Instead, the `svg` props were what I'd expect for the _light theme's_ icon; the incorrect `path` was the one used for the Moon icon.
+Instead, the `svg` props were what I'd expect for the _light theme's_ Moon icon; the incorrect `path` was the one created for the Moon icon as well.
+React was rendering a weird mix of the two different icons.

 So what was going on?
 I'm still not entirely sure, but as best as I can tell:

 1. Gatsby server-side-rendered the site, defaulting to light mode (rendering the Moon icon).

-    This meant that Gatsby rendered the react code to a HTML string.
-Focusing on the component we care about, its output would have been the raw `svg` DOM.
+    This meant that Gatsby rendered the react code to an HTML string.
+For the component we care about, this output would have been the raw `svg` DOM.

 1. This HTML was served to the user.
 Once the page loaded, React initialised, and took over the pre-rendered DOM.

     It re-rendered the app, diffing against the existing DOM instead of rendering from scratch like it would without the SSR.

 1. The stored theme setting is retrieved from local storage - it's possible that this happened while React was in the middle of hydrating.
-1. React re-rendered the icon, but failed to diff the original and new DOM correctly, resulting in the weird mix of the two icons.
+1. React re-rendered the icon, but failed to correctly diff the original and new DOM, resulting in the mixed icons.

     I'm actually not sure whether this was caused by my code, something in Gatsby, or something in React.
 Hopefully I'll have some time to dig into this at some point!

 ![](./lightbulb.jpg)

-That felt like a bug which could take a while to investigate - not something I wanted to look into at that point.
+It felt like a bug which could take a while to investigate - not something I wanted to look into at that point.
 But I didn't want to publish the site with a broken icon...

-So I tried something stupid!
-Based on the assumption that the problem was that React was diffing the DOM and failing to fully realise which props it should change, I changed the DOM structure of one of the icons slightly: I added a `div` around the `svg`.
+So I tried something stupid.
+If the problem was that React failed to correctly resolve which properties it should change when diffing the DOM, perhaps making the DOM _more_ different would make it do the right thing!
+I changed the DOM structure of one of the icons slightly: I added a `div` around the `svg`.

 Amazingly, that actually worked.